ErnestChng/object_detection/README.md

 `python object_detector.py -i "https://encrypted-tbn0.gstatic.com/images?q=tbn%3AANd9GcSXrpeNub8d6eoVdvLJXJX3ffO2Qicrmez_UA&usqp=CAU" -t online`

-### Flask App
+### Service Tool
-Launches a basic Flask App.
-The detect route requires users to specify ?url= which specifies the local/online file path to the image file and ?url_type= which specifies the type (either online or local).
+Launches a basic Flask app.
+Users are required to specify 2 key/value pairs '?url=' which specifies the local/online file path to the image file and '?url_type=' which specifies the type (either online or local) in the route.

 ###### To launch the Flask app